phpearth/docs/articles/oop/design-patterns/mediator.md

 ---
-title: "What is mediator design pattern and how to use it in PHP?"
+title: "Mediator design pattern with PHP example"
-read_time: "1 min"
-updated: "Mar 30 2015"
-group: "articles"
+updated: "August 16, 2016"
 permalink: "/faq/object-oriented-programming/design-patterns/mediator/"
 ---

-## Intent

 * Define an object that encapsulates how a set of objects interact.
 Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently.
 * Design an intermediary to decouple many peers.
 * Promote the many-to-many relationships between interacting peers to "full object status".

 ## Problem

 We want to design reusable components, but dependencies between the potentially reusable pieces demonstrates the "spaghetti code" phenomenon (trying to scoop a single serving results in an "all or nothing clump").

 ## Discussion

-In Unix, permission to access system resources is managed at three levels of granularity: world, group, and owner.
+In Unix, permission to access system resources is managed at three levels of
+granularity: world, group, and owner.
 A group is a collection of users intended to model some functional affiliation.
 Each user on the system can be a member of one or more groups, and each group can have zero or more users assigned to it.
 Next figure shows three users that are assigned to all three groups.

 ![Mediator design pattern](/images/design-patterns/Mediator-2x.png "Mediator design pattern")

 If we were to model this in software, we could decide to have User objects coupled to Group objects, and Group objects coupled to User objects.
 Then when changes occur, both classes and all their instances would be affected.

-An alternate approach would be to introduce "an additional level of indirection" - take the mapping of users to groups and groups to users, and make it an abstraction unto itself.
+An alternate approach would be to introduce "an additional level of indirection" - take the mapping of users to groups and groups to users, and make it an abstraction into itself.
 This offers several advantages: Users and Groups are decoupled from one another, many mappings can easily be maintained and manipulated simultaneously, and the mapping abstraction can be extended in the future by defining derived classes.

 ![Mediator design pattern](/images/design-patterns/Mediator_1-2x.png "Mediator design pattern")

 Partitioning a system into many objects generally enhances reusability, but proliferating interconnections between those objects tend to reduce it again.
 The mediator object: encapsulates all interconnections, acts as the hub of communication, is responsible for controlling and coordinating the interactions of its clients, and promotes loose coupling by keeping objects from referring to each other explicitly.

 The Mediator pattern promotes a "many-to-many relationship network" to "full object status".
-Modelling the inter-relationships with an object enhances encapsulation, and allows the behavior of those inter-relationships to be modified or extended through subclassing.
+Modeling the inter-relationships with an object enhances encapsulation, and allows the behavior of those inter-relationships to be modified or extended through subclassing.

 An example where Mediator is useful is the design of a user and group capability in an operating system.
 A group can have zero or more users, and, a user can be a member of zero or more groups.
 The Mediator pattern provides a flexible and non-invasive way to associate and manage users and groups.